 Once these segments are in place, campaigns can be shaped around the touchpoints that matter most:

-Campaign Focus | Example Use |
+| Campaign Focus | Trigger | Example Use |

-Exam follow-ups | Notify patients when a check-up is due, drawing on PMS data to keep schedules on track. |
+| Exam follow-ups | Recall date reached in PMS | Notify patients when a check-up is due |

-Contact lens continuity | Time emails around replacement cycles so patients can easily reorder lenses before running out. |
+| Contact lens continuity | Replacement cycle end date | Time emails so patients reorder before running out |

-New product launches | Announce new frame or lens collections to style-conscious patients. |
+| New product launches | New collection added to inventory | Announce new frame or lens collections to style-conscious patients |

-Seasonal promotions | Highlight sunglasses and UV protection in summer, or anti-glare coatings in winter. |
+| Seasonal promotions | Calendar date | Highlight sunglasses in summer, anti-glare coatings in winter |

 Personalisation and Tone